Any Siberian cat owner can tell you just how important it is that they receive the best cat food possible in order to care, and keep them healthy.

 Raw Food Diet for Siberian Cats

-If you choose to feed your Siberian a raw diet, you should be aware of the types of foods you can feed them.
+If you choose to feed your Siberian a homemade raw diet, or commercial raw cat foods you should be aware of the types of foods you can feed them.
 Make sure you use fresh ingredients only, and don’t recycle the food from one meal to the other.
 If your Siberian is pregnant, it is not recommended to feed it a raw diet, but rather one of cooked food.

 The foods you can give your Siberian cat include: